 For Interspecies Communicators

-My work is guided by this interspecies code of ethics developed by Penelope Smith (please visit her website here).
+My work is guided by the Code of Ethics for Interspecies Telepathic Communicators developed by Penelope Smith (visit her website here).
 I encourage you to read the code below to learn more about intuitive interspecies communication.

 Our motivation is compassion for all beings and a desire to help all species understand each other better, particularly to help restore the lost human ability to freely and directly communicate with other species.

 We honor those that come to us for help, not judging, condemning, or invalidating them for their mistakes or misunderstanding but honoring their desire for change and harmony.